pozi/PoziConnectConfig/~Shared/SQL/readme.md

 ## Notes about this new version

 The rules and process outline above are part of a 'second generation' of the Pozi Connect M1 logic.
-This new approach processes records based on separate queries for each edit code.
+This new approach generates records based on separate queries designed to satisfy the criteria for each edit code.

-This is fundamentally different from the 'first generation' method of selecting records based on different property 'scenarios' and trying to determine the attributes, rules and edit code afterwards.
+This is fundamentally different from the 'first generation' method of generating records based on different property 'scenarios' and trying to determine the attributes, rules and edit codes afterwards.

 We expect this new approach makes the logic simpler and more transparent, and give us more control over the output.
 It also reduces the amount of council-specific configuration as the bulk of the processing logic is common across all councils.